It Won't Be Long: Composition

-John Lennon claimed this song in 1971 and 1980.
-In about 1995 Paul McCartney described the song as dominated by John, but written in collaboration.
-“John mainly sang it so I expect that it was his original idea but we both sat down and wrote it together."
-The chorus is a play on the words "be long" and "belong".
-The song features early Beatles trademarks such as call-and-response yeah-yeahs and scaling guitar riffs.
-Typical also of this phase of Beatles songwriting is the melodramatic ending (similar to "She Loves You", which had just been recorded and was about to be released) where the music stops, allowing Lennon a brief solo vocal improvisation before the song finishes on a "barber shop" major seventh ("She Loves You" ends on a major sixth).
-The middle eight uses chromatically descending chords over which Lennon, McCartney and Harrison sing in counterpoint.
+John Lennon claimed in both 1971 and 1980 that he was the primary author of the song.
+In the 1990s, Paul McCartney described the track as predominantly Lennon’s work, but acknowledged it was a collaborative effort, stating: "John mainly sang it so I expect that it was his original idea, but we both sat down and wrote it together."
+The chorus features a pun on the words "be long" and "belong."

+Musically, the song displays early Beatles trademarks such as call-and-response "yeah-yeahs" and ascending and descending guitar riffs.
+It also reflects the melodramatic stylings characteristic of their early period, culminating in an abrupt musical pause that allows Lennon a brief moment of solo vocal improvisation.
+The finale resolves in a barber shop-style major seventh chord, reminiscent of the contemporary Beatles hit "She Loves You", which ends similarly on a major sixth.

+The song’s middle eight features chromatically descending chords accompanied by vocal counterpoint from Lennon, McCartney, and Harrison, adding harmonic depth.

-John Lennon, in his final interview, told Playboy magazine that the song was the beginning of a wider audience for Beatles music than the youthful throngs that had fervently followed them from their Liverpool clubbing days.
-"It was only after a critic for the [London] Times said we put 'Aeolian cadences' in 'It Won't Be Long' that the middle classes started listening to us. ...
+In one of his final interviews, Lennon remarked to Playboy magazine that the song marked the beginning of the Beatles reaching a broader audience beyond their original youthful fanbase from their Liverpool club days.
+He recalled: "It was only after a critic for the [London] Times said we put 'Aeolian cadences' in 'It Won't Be Long' that the middle classes started listening to us. ...
 To this day, I have no idea what 'Aeolian cadences' are.
 They sound like exotic birds."
-In fact, the critic, William Mann, had written this about the song "Not a Second Time."
-Rolling Stone stated that "It Won't Be Long" was "the kind of song Bob Dylan had in mind when he wrote that Beatles chords were 'outrageous, just outrageous.'"
-With its composers not being versed in musical theory, the song incorporates chords it "shouldn't", being in the key of E but veering off into D, C and F♯, and "a hybrid of D and Bm".
+In fact, the critic, William Mann, had actually made that remark about the song "Not a Second Time."

+Rolling Stone later described "It Won’t Be Long" as "the kind of song Bob Dylan had in mind when he wrote that Beatles chords were 'outrageous, just outrageous.'"
+Despite their lack of formal training in music theory, Lennon and McCartney incorporated unconventional harmonic progressions, with the song shifting from its home key of E major to unexpected chords in D, C, F♯, and a “hybrid” of D and Bm.

 Recording and release

 The Beatles recorded this song on 30 July 1963 in two sessions.
-The first session was in the morning, where they recorded 10 takes.
+The first session was in the morning, where they recorded ten takes.
 The second session was in the afternoon, where they recorded seven more takes.
 The final product was a combination of takes 17 and 21, put together on 21 August.

-The original release in the UK was on With the Beatles, 22 November 1963.
+The original release in the UK was on With the Beatles, on 22 November 1963.
 In the US, "It Won't Be Long" first appeared on Meet the Beatles!, released 20 January 1964.

 The song was never performed live or at any of the group's BBC sessions, although they did lip-synch to the track on an edition of Ready Steady Go! in March 1964.